robertjchristian/MRC/IN PROGRESS/MRC42.md

 ### [Whitepaper: Morpheus Users](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/WhitePaper.md)
 - A. “Inference Staking”.
 Stake MOR for access to Compute.
 - B. Nominating Smart Agents / Dapps.
 Stake 100 MOR for 1 Year.
 Earn up to 100 MOR.

 ## Example Chart of Power Factors Over Time
 ![ExampleMORPowerFactor](https://github.com/MorpheusAIs/MRC/assets/1563345/be4492a8-e050-4deb-8270-2029e39386d9)

+> [!NOTE]
-**Charts shows example power factor if the Contributor Staked their MOR token claims the 25th of July 2024.**
+> **Charts shows example power factor if the Contributor Staked their MOR token claims the 25th of July 2024.**

 ## The Time Curve General Principles for MRCs 38, 39, 40, & 41.
 - The Power Factor principle mirroring Dilution rates can be used across Contributor types.